Australian Residency by Investment: This is how you qualify

 4. You must have the right business experience

-- At least 3 years’ of direct involvement in the management of one or more qualifying businesses or eligible investments
+- You must have at least 3 years’ experience in the management of one or more qualifying businesses or eligible investments

 Furthermore, you (and your spouse/de facto partner, if applicable) must have had no involvement in unacceptable business or investment activities.